-The Workers’ Compensation Advisory Council (WCAC) held its November meeting on the 30th in Baton Rouge and introduced new draft by-laws for the Council.
+The Workers’ Compensation Advisory Council (WCAC) held its October meeting at the LaSalle Building in Baton Rouge Thursday, October 24th.

 The Workers’ Compensation Advisory Council hosted its September meeting Thursday, September 26th, in Baton Rouge.
 Agenda items included a new member, legislative changes to the statutes governing independent medical evaluations, and processes for updating the Medical Fee Reimbursement Schedule.